 Amy (Appelt) Slade enters her fifth season at the helm of the Retrievers.
 Slade served as a co-head coach for her first two seasons at the head of the program after being hired as an assistant coach in July of 2012.

-Slade has posted a 23-27 record while serving at UMBC’s head coach.
+Slade has posted a 32-35 record while serving at UMBC’s head coach.
+In 2016, Slade and the Retrievers made a back-to-back appearance in the America East Championship and saw junior Sam Nolan and sophomore Carolyn Jamison named to the America East All-Conference Team.
 In 2015, she guided the Retrievers back to the America East Championships for the first time since 2012 and the seventh time since joining the league.
 UMBC had five players finish with 20-or-more goals, while two added double-digit assists.
-Senior Abby Wilson earned America East All-Conference Second Team hnors after leading the team in goals and points.
+Senior Abby Wilson earned America East All-Conference Second Team honors after leading the team in goals and points.
 Freshman Tianna Wallpher earned a spot on the league’s All-Rookie Team, while classmate Caitlin Miller matched the program’s single-season draw control record.

 In her first season at the helm of the Retrievers, Appelt and Giro guided the Retrievers to their best start through nine games since 1986 by posting a 7-2 mark, however, UMBC battled a tough schedule, taking on four nationally-ranked opponents, to finish the season with an 8-8 record and narrowly missing out on the America East Tournament.
 Appelt had a pair of her midfielders earn America East postseason honors, with junior Kristen Bilney being named to the All-Conference First Team and sophomore Alyssa Semones being named to the Second Team.